cea-wismar/SES_Tbx_Matlab/README.md

 "SES_Toolbox_SESViewEl_Steps.pdf".
 This tool is available on the website: https://github.com/cea-wismar/sesviewel

-MODEL BUILDING
+MODEL BUILDING (USING 'OLD' Model Builder)

 - The SES_Tbx_Matlab supports a script based model building.
 This process cannot be started from the app GUI.
-In the directory ./more_examples/FeedbackControl a case study for model building is delivered.
+In the directory ./examples/Advanced/02 Variant Subsystem (Dynamic Coupling) a case study for model building is delivered.
+Using the app installation, it is necessary to change manually into the app directory of SES_Tbx_Matlab.

+AUTOMATION OF SIMULATION EXPERIMENTS (USING 'NEW' Model Builder)

+- The SES_Tbx_Matlab supports the creation of fully automated simulation experiments.
+In the directory ./examples/Advanced/04 Feedback Control (Model Generation and Execution) you can find an example experiment control that makes use of the 'new' model builder moBuild and the execution unit exUnit.
 Using the app installation, it is necessary to change manually into the app directory of SES_Tbx_Matlab.